 The Temple of Emerald Buddha, or Wat Phra Kaew, is considered the most important Buddhist temple in Thailand.

-Buddhists from all over Asia come here to pay respect.
+Buddhists from all over Asia come to the Emerald Buddha to pay respect.

-The statue is carved from a single jade stone and the Buddha is in a meditating posture.
+The statue is carved from a single jade stone and the Emerald Buddha is in a meditating posture.
+It is located within the Grand Palace.

 With the exception of the Thai King and the crown prince, no one is allowed to touch the statue.